When: March 8-10, 2019

 - Airbnbs are often more common and cheaper options than Hotels in the northern neighborhoods of Seattle where the conference will be held.

 - The conference area is known as the University District.
 Any accommodations in this neighborhood should be an easy walk or ride to the conference.
-The Ravenna neighborhood is also very close.
+The Ravenna and Wallingford neighborhoods are also very close.

 - Seattle does have Rideshare options, including both Lyft and Uber.
 This heavily reduces the need to rent a car if you’re on the fence about it.
 Most Rideshares from downtown and the University District run $10-15 (in non-peak hours).